Phone: +44 (0)20 8392 3245

 Advising the Royal Opera House on their 75th Anniversary programme.

-For the 2004-5 season, Geraldine lectured on 'The Ashton Exchange', the first academic series in dance to be held at the Royal Opera House and she has written programme notes for the Royal Ballet and Birmingham Royal Ballet.
+For the 2004-5 season, I lectured on 'The Ashton Exchange', the first academic series in dance to be held at the Royal Opera House and I have written programme notes for both the Royal Ballet and Birmingham Royal Ballet.

 I teach on both the BA and MA courses mainly in the areas of history, analysis and philosophical/theoretical issues, though from time to time, I also teach some practical repertory sessions.
 I tutor dissertations for both the BA and MA and also have a significant number of PhD students.